17-ounce jar pimento peppers, drained well and chopped

 Instructions

-In a medium bowl combine the mayo, cream cheese, Dijon, paprika, white pepper if using, cherry peppers, and chives.
+In a medium bowl combine the mayo, cream cheese, Dijon, paprika, white pepper and cherry peppers.

 Add the cheeses and pimentos.
 Stir gently to combine.